labgrid-project/labgrid/doc/development.rst

 The listed resource :code:`SerialPort` will be bound to :code:`self.port`, making it usable in the class.
-Checks are performed that the target the driver binds to has a SerialPort, otherwise an error will be raised.
+Checks are performed that the target which the driver binds to has a SerialPort, otherwise an error will be raised.

 If you need to do something during instantiation, you need to add a